Infant CPR: How to treat a choking infant with CPR

 If a choking infant becomes unconscious, lay the victim on a flat surface and start Cardiopulmonary Resuscitation (CPR).
 The 911 operator or emergency medical personnel instruct you to do CPR over the phone until they arrive.

-The goal of infant cpr choking isn’t necessarily to bring the infant back to consciousness.
-Instead, it will keep the blood and oxygen circulating in their vital organs and brain.
+The goal of infant CPR for choking isn’t necessarily to bring the infant back to consciousness, but rather to maintain blood and oxygen circulation until professional help arrives.
 CPR includes 30 chest compressions and 2 rescue breaths or effective ventilations.
 To do this:

 1. Place two fingers on the infant’s breastbone.